Frequently Asked Questions

 Note: Mainstream music is insanely expensive to license and videographers can get sued if they use it unlawfully.
 Therefore, most videographers license their music from some of the best unknown artists.

 As far as possible, but there may be travel fees involved.

-For example: If an event is more than 2 hours away (drivetime), travel fees are determined by mileage: 50 cents a mile to and from, minus 60 miles for in-town travel.
+For example: If an event is more than an hour away (drivetime), travel fees are determined by mileage: 50 cents a mile to and from, minus 60 miles for in-town travel plus any lodging needs.

 If an event is over 4 hours of drivetime away, airline tickets may be necessary and travel fees will go up (flight, car rental, hotel stay, etc.)

 How long do you keep the raw footage and/or copies of the final product?

 Years and years!
 They are basically saved as long as is possible.